oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

     -  SHOULD respond with "Command not supported" in the status text
     -  MAY respond with status code 500

+Example `query / huntflows` commands:

+ * Query huntflows by argument type (link to example in appendix)
+ * Query huntflows by location (e.g., in a hierarchically organized collection of huntflows) (link to example in appendix)

 #### 2.3.1.3 Query /datasources